 - A WebMD report mentions a study that showed people over 60 who drank green tea one to six times weekly have less mental decline.
 Another study may have discovered why.
 Researchers found green tea increased parieto-frontal brain connectivity associated with improved memory performance.

 - Caffeine in both beverages is also known for being a stimulant that offers a quick pick-me-up or energy boost by increasing serotonin in the brain.

 Both green tea and coffee may help prevent diabetes.
 However, results of studies are mixed.

 - According to a 2015 study, regularly drinking green tea may help regulate glucose levels and improve type II diabetes.

 - Other research showed the antioxidants in green tea may prevent metabolic syndrome.
 Metabolic syndrome is a group of diabetes risk factors, such as a large waist, high blood sugar, high cholesterol, and high blood pressure.

 - A review of studies found long-term consumption of caffeinated and decaffeinated coffee may "have a weak ability to help persons achieve weight loss."
 The weight loss may help reduce the risk of diabetes.
 Findings also suggest decaffeinated coffee may help regulate blood sugar better than caffeinated.

 Both coffee and green tea may help boost athletic performance, although this is mostly likely due to the caffeine content.

-- According to the American College of Sports Medicine, research shows the caffeine in coffee improves short-term exercise performance.
+- According to an abstract published at NCBI, research shows the caffeine in coffee improves short-term exercise performance.

 - Caffeine in green tea may help exercise performance also, but no scientific studies exist confirming that theory.